IndoNLP/indonlu/README.md

 ## Leaderboard (Under Construction)
 - Community Portal and Public Leaderboard [[Link]](https://www.indobenchmark.com/leaderboard.html)
+- Submission Portal https://competitions.codalab.org/competitions/26537 (We will add more description on the submission format!)

 ## Paper
 IndoNLU has been accepted on AACL 2020 and you can find the detail on https://arxiv.org/abs/2009.05387